Vegueta-1/PS4-WebKitty-V2-Offline-Jailbreak-Server-ESP32-S3-MON16R8-WROOM-1/README.md

 How to use it:

-- Connect the PS4 to WebKitty-PS4.
+- Connect the PS4 to ESP32-S3 Exploit-PS4 →Password is→ password

-- Go to Settings → Network → Set Up Internet Connection → Use Wi-Fi → Automatic
+- Go to Settings → Network → Set Up Internet Connection → Use Wi-Fi → Manual if not it will give you a error

-- Select WebKitty-PS4
+- Select ESP32-S3 Exploit-PS4

 -Test Connection